DistributedProofreaders/guiguts/INSTALL.md

 ```

 You will be prompted for your password and walked through the installation.
 You can accept the defaults it presents to you.
+The prompt for your password
+will probably show a small key icon, and will not display any characters as
+you type in your password.

+If you already have homebrew installed, it's a good idea to update/upgrade
+it before starting this process.

 ### XQuartz